 This initial revenue monitoring update does not provide the level of detail which will follow in later Revenue Budget Monitoring Reports, the first being the Month 4 which will be reported to Cabinet on 25 September 2018 but does highlight the high level risks affecting financial projections that will need to be closely monitored throughout the year.

-RECO MMENDATIONS
+RECOMMENDATIONS

 1 Cabinet is recommended to note the report.

-2 To approve a contribution from the Contingency Reserve of £0.058m to offset the funding reduction for the Minority Ethnic Achievement Grant (MEAG) (paragraph 1.20).
+2 To approve a contribution from the Contingency Reserve to offset the funding reduction for the Minority Ethnic Achievement Grant (MEAG) (paragraph 1.21).

 REPORT DETAILS